 We are recognised internationally as one of the world's leading research organisations in the field of plant condition and performance monitoring.
 Our researchers have been developing condition and performance monitoring capabilities for various machines since 1991.

 The main focus of the centre is applied research and development, although some members are actively involved in fundamental research work to create the next generation of applicable technologies.

 Our research is primarily undertaken for industry, but we also receive funds from the UK and EU governments for some of our research work.

-Efficiency and Performance Engineering has three sub-groups, each leading the way in its field of expertise:
+Efficiency and Performance Engineering has two sub-groups, each leading the way in its field of expertise: